ankitpokhrel/tus-php/README.md

 ### Overview
 tus is a HTTP based protocol for resumable file uploads.
 Resumable means you can carry on where you left off without re-uploading whole data again in case of any interruptions.
-An interruption may happen willingly, if the user wants to pause, or by accident in case of a network issue or server outage.
+An interruption may happen willingly if the user wants to pause, or by accident in case of a network issue or server outage.

 ![Tus PHP demo](https://github.com/ankitpokhrel/tus-php/blob/master/example/demo.gif "")